 Sample Answer 1:

-This plant is highly toxic and the flower can cause disorder and hallucinations.
-The flower and the plants part can be very dangerous for children and we need to keep away the children from putting it in their mouth.
+This plant is highly toxic, and the flower can cause disorders and hallucinations.
+The flower and the plants part can be very dangerous for children, and we need to keep away the children from putting it in their mouths.

-I mostly know about this plant from my childhood when the elder people prohibited us to go near this plat and strictly prohibited us from touching the flowers.
-Later I came to know more about this plant from a documentary and later on, I googled to find out the details of this plant.
+I mostly know about this plant from my childhood when the elder people prohibited us to go near this plant and strictly forbade us from touching the flowers.
+In my college days, I came to know more about this plant from a documentary I watched, and later on, I googled it to find out the details of this plant.
 This is how I learned about this plant and its usages and toxicity.

 Model Answer 2:

-The range of plants in the plant kingdom is astounding and would surprise anyone with little interest in this subject.
-Some plants are carnivorous, some cure diseases while others can actually be deadly if consumed.
-From their ability to grow in water or on other plants to their ability to adapt to the new environment often baffle the botanists.
+The range of plants in the plant kingdom is astounding, and they would surprise anyone with little interest in this subject.
+Some plants are carnivorous, some cure diseases, while others can actually be deadly if consumed.
+From their ability to grow in extreme places to their ability to adapt to the new environment, they often bewilder even veteran botanists.
 Thank you for the topic that asks me to talk about a poisonous plant.

-I have actually seen or heard about many plants that can cause allergy and itching if someone touches them and some cause diarrhoea and vomiting if consumed by any means.
+I have seen or heard about several plants that can cause allergy and itching if someone touches them, and some cause diarrhoea and vomiting if consumed by any means.
 To me, all of these plants are poisonous if not handled with care.
-However, I was quite dumbfounded when I learned that tomato plant which is found in many regions of Asia and the world could be poisonous.
+However, I was quite surprised when I learned that tomato plants are poisonous.

+They are commonly found in many regions of Asia and the rest of the world.
 I learned about the poisonous tomato plant accidentally when I was reading a journal called "Journal of Plant Physiology".
 Biologically tomato is a fruit but for culinary purposes, it is a vegetable.
-We also eat the tomato as a salad and it is almost an indispensable ingredient to prepare a salad.
-We use tomato in different dishes and almost every household around the globe knows this fruit.
+We also eat tomatoes as salads, and it is almost an indispensable ingredient to prepare a salad.
+We use tomatoes in different dishes and almost every household around the globe knows this fruit.